 - Ask them to make a beautiful greeting card for the family.
 This will be a heartwarming gift your children could give to their grandparents.
-All you need are some crafty colorful papers, some glitter, glue, scissors, a pencil and an eraser.
+All you need are some crafty colorful paper, some glitter, glue, scissors, a pencil, and an eraser.
 You can help your kids to draw whatever they want to and then decorate it.
-In the end they can also write a cute message.
+In the end, they can also write a cute message.

 Go for shopping:

 Festivals call for some new clothes in the wardrobe, not only yours but even for your kids.
 During this season, you can find beautiful outfits at a reasonable price.
 You can buy your kids colorful and shiny clothes.
 There is ample variety in the market and most of the stores have Navratri or Diwali sale going on.

 Tell them Navratri stories: